 Theodore is a somewhat small coastal town (i.e. on the ocean, a bay, or inlet) located in the state of Alabama.
 With a population of 6,179 people and four constituent neighborhoods, Theodore is the 99th largest community in Alabama.

-Unlike some towns, Theodore isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Theodore are a mix of both white- and blue-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Theodore is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Theodore is a town of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Theodore who work in office and administrative support (12.64%), healthcare (7.81%), and sales jobs (7.65%).

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Theodore is worth considering.

-One of the nice things about Theodore is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Theodore is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

-As is often the case in a small town, Theodore doesn't have a public transportation system that people use for their commute.
+Theodore is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Theodore in 2010 was $20,010, which is middle income relative to Alabama, and lower middle income relative to the rest of the US.
 This equates to an annual income of $80,040 for a family of four.
 However, Theodore contains both very wealthy and poor people as well.